Cider: Spain

 The first testimony about cider in Asturias was made by Greek geographer Strabo in 60 BC.

 The traditional Asturian sidra is a still cider of 4–8% strength, although there are other varieties.
 Traditionally, it is served in sidrerías and chigres, pubs specialising in cider where it is also possible to have other drinks as well as traditional food.
-One of the most outstanding characteristics is that it is poured in very small quantities from a height into a wide glass, with the arm holding the bottle extended upwards and the one holding the glass extended downwards.
+One of the most outstanding characteristics is that it is poured in very small quantities from a height into a wide glass, with the arm holding the bottle extended upwards and the one holding the glass extended downward.
 This technique is called escanciar un culín (also echar un culín) and is done to get air bubbles into the drink (espalmar), thus giving it a sparkling taste like Champagne that lasts a very short time.

 Cider is also poured from barrels in the traditional Espichas.